 Other-awareness: The ability to acknowledge and recognize the passion, gifting, strengths, weaknesses, potential and needs of others.

-Other-management: The ability to grow and motivate other people to develop their potential and/or fulfil the organization’s objectives.
+Other-management: The ability to grow and motivate other people to develop their potential and/or fulfill the organization’s objectives.

 Some leaders are conscious of themselves, their personalities, idiosyncrasies, motivations, and competencies, but they cannot manage themselves, especially when dealing with their emotions and weaknesses.
 They lack self-control, lose their cool, become unusually critical, behave inappropriately, want to do everything, and are unable to keep their pride in check.